mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\begin{align*}\text{Det}(\boldsymbol{A}') &:= (a + v_1)d - b(c + v_2) \\ &= ad + v_1d - bc - bv_2 \\ &= (ad -  bc) + (v_1d - bv_2) \\ &= \text{Det}\left(\begin{bmatrix}a & b \\ c & d\end{bmatrix}\right) + \text{Det}\left(\begin{bmatrix}v_1 & b \\ v_2 & d\end{bmatrix} \right) \end{align*}$$

-Again, we would like the generalized definition of a determinant to more than two dimensions to also follow the fact that the volume of a parallelogram is linear with respect to the vectors formed by each side.
+We would like the generalized definition of a determinant to also be linear with respect to the vectors that form its sides.

 Deriving the formula for a determinant
 --------------------------------------